-Corbett’s is a really neat spot in Cary that makes delicious hamburgers and milkshakes.
+Corbett’s is a neat spot in Cary that makes delicious hamburgers and milkshakes.
 The coolest part?
 Their soda wall!
-They have over 250 soda bottles and we loved picking out a new one every time.
-Although one of us always had to get a Cheerwine too, of course!
+They have over 250 soda bottles, and we loved picking out a new one every time.
+Although one of us always had to get a Cheerwine, too!

 Dame’s Chicken & Waffles

 Dame’s Chicken & Waffles is a must-eat, especially when introducing out-of-town visitors to classic southern food.
 Dame’s isn’t your typical chicken & waffle joint.
-They take it up a few notches with their clever combinations, unique spreads, and flavored waffles!
+They pick up a few notches with clever combinations, unique spreads, and flavored waffles!

 Scratch Kitchen & Taproom

-Scratch is a really unique restaurant that fuses southern favorites with notes of Asian cuisine.
+Scratch is a unique restaurant that fuses southern favorites with notes of Asian cuisine.
 Sounds a little crazy, right?
 Trust me, they succeed.
-Their BBQ egg rolls with sriracha orange-ginger aioli is one of my favorite appetizers in the Triangle.
+Their BBQ egg rolls with sriracha orange-ginger aioli are among my favorite appetizers in the Triangle.
 They’re also known for their skillet mac & cheese options!

 Tazza Kitchen is a warm, modern restaurant that specializes in wood-fired cooking.
-You can find a little bit of everything there and it’s all good.
-This is one of my favorite Cary restaurants to meet friends and colleagues at.
-We love their spicy sausage and honey pizza, crab cakes, kale salad, and the cast iron goat cheese dip.
+You can find some of everything there, and it’s all good.
+This is one of my favorite Cary restaurants for meeting friends and colleagues.
+We love their spicy sausage and honey pizza, crab cakes, kale salad, and cast iron goat cheese dip.

 Mexican cuisine for any palate and budget